We've put together the ultimate guide on everything you need about hiring a MDW in Singapore without an agency

 If you use an employment agency to process the paperwork necessary to legally employ a helper, they’ll handle all the paperwork on your behalf.
 Phew.
 However, hiring directly is also an option and often saves you some money in the process.
 Once you’ve agreed on the working terms with your new helper (days off, work expectations, pay, etc.), you’ll need to sort out the following:

-- Apply for her work permit from MOM.
+1. Apply for her work permit from MOM.
 This can be done online (you’ll need SingPass).
 It costs $35 for the application and another $35 for the issuance.

-Hiring a helper: interview questions to ask
+Hiring a helper: important interview questions to ask

 1. Transfer and work history: If your helper-to-be is leaving a contract early, find out why.
 Even if she is transferring from a completed contract, it pays to check her reasons for moving on.
 Investigate thoroughly and check for yourself via references.

-3. Religion: Often helpers from Indonesia are Muslim and as such, are unable to handle or eat pork or interact with the family pets.
+2. Religion: Often helpers from Indonesia are Muslim and as such, are unable to handle or eat pork or interact with the family pets.
 Equally, many helpers do not live by strict religious codes, but you should still check what personal boundaries she may have when it comes to what she can and can’t do/eat/touch because of religious or personal restrictions.

-5. Children: If childcare is something your helper will be involved in, you need to make sure she likes small people!
-If your potential MDW is a fan of kids, then check what kind of playmate and carer she might be to your children.
+4. Children: If childcare is something your helper will be involved in, you need to make sure she likes small people!
+If your potential helper is a fan of kids, then check what kind of playmate and carer she might be to your children.
 Has she had experience with babies?
 Or the equally challenging teens?
 Find out what games she likes to play, what nursery rhymes she knows, and what are the typical kind of meals she would prepare for your child would be.
 Which also leads us to…

-9. Pets: If you have furry (or slithery) creatures in your home (the kids don’t count), then check whether she has cared for pets before.
+8. Pets: If you have furry (or slithery) creatures in your home (the kids don’t count), then check whether she has cared for pets before.
 Also, make sure she is happy to hang out with your fur kids.

 Our tips for finding the right helper for your family